Resources For and About Hungry or Homeless Students

 To find articles from periodicals (newspapers, magazines, and academic journals), search the library databases below:

-- Academic Search Premier – Magazine and journal articles
+- Academic Search Complete – Magazine and journal articles

 - CQ Researcher – Pro/con articles on current events